bpostance/bpostance.github.io/_posts/2019-06-10-introduction-to-hashing.md

 Not so fast though.
 Remember our hash function has a very large but finite number of outputs.
 In fact the probability of a hash collision follows an approximate exponential function and so shorter hash digests can quickly lead to hash collisions.
+Also imagine that instead of hashing the names of people we are hasing website URL's, addresses, or even versions of scripts (Github uses sha-1 for commit id's).
 The [Birthday Problem or Paradox](https://en.wikipedia.org/wiki/Birthday_problem) concerns "the probability of any two people in a room having the same birthday?" and for hashes this translates to "that probability of any two hashes sharing the same value given hashes of length $n$".
 There are stories of companies using hashes as unique ID's and falling foul of the birthday paradox such as [here](https://www.reddit.com/r/programming/comments/35uh62/dont_play_with_the_odds_how_the_birthday_paradox/) and [here](https://pthree.org/2014/03/06/the-reality-of-sha1/).

 We can use the Birthday Paradox to approximate the probability of a hash collision in ${K}$ values given $n$-length hash values.